nvdb-vegdata/nvdbtransportportal/README.md

 data elements to include in the respons.

 [Vegkart](vegkart.md) is your best tool for digging into NVDB data, getting famiiar with the data structure and content.
-The download capabilities of Vegkart is also sufficient for many use cases.
+The CSV download capabilities of Vegkart is also sufficient for many use cases **- but vegkart is also an excellent training ground for API queries**: Vegkart provides the link to the exact same API query that Vegkart uses to fetch data according to your vegkart-manipulations.
 [This article](https://www.vegdata.no/ofte-stilte-sporsmal/hvordan-far-jeg-nvdb-data-inn-i-kartsystemet-mitt/) (in Norwegian) also gives an overview and recipies for how to get NVDB data into your mapping application / GIS.